 Meditation is also helpful for clearing your mind.
 There are many different types of meditation, but one of the most basic is to sit with your eyes closed and focus inward on your bodily sensations.
 If you have thoughts come up (which you likely will), try to let them pass by.
 You can start with five minutes of meditation in the morning and at night, and then increase from there if you’d like.

 Want to learn more?
 Read our complete guide to bedtime rituals.

 You’ll probably find that lying on one side, in particular, can make your vertigo worse.
-That’s most likely going to be your “bad” ear.
-The best thing to do in that scenario is to sleep on the other side and make it difficult to roll over onto the other side during the night.
+That’s most likely going to be the side with your “bad” ear.
+The best thing to do in that scenario is to sleep on the other side and make it difficult to roll over in the night, with a barrier of pillows, for example.

 You can also experiment with back and stomach sleeping to see if that makes the situation either better or worse.
 There’s no one-size-fits-all solution, so the best way to find the sleeping position that’s right for you is through trial and error.